 We live in a political world and as much as we might like to turn a blind eye to that fact, we can’t avoid it.
-You may wonder what has led me down this rabbit hole, you might wonder also what politics has to do with having a brain tumour.
+You may wonder then, what has led me down this rabbit hole and enquire as to what politics has to do with having a brain tumour.

 It’s a touchy subject war, and that one day of the year when we’re confronted with the futility of it has again rolled around.
 I should also add, that, tenuous as it may seem, I am making a link to my own brain tumour journey.

 You might be wondering who I’m quoting here.
 A clergyman perhaps?
 Or clergywoman? if you can find one.
 A nurse?
 An artist?

 “Sometimes you’re better off not knowing,” I said to a good friend as we sat outside sipping coffee.
 He nodded in tacit agreement, without completely understanding what I was trying to say, giving me permission to keep going, not that I’ve ever particularly needed such a wave of the hand allowing me to forge ahead.

 Things are somewhat difficult just at present.
 I stumble, almost falling backwards and all I’m doing is making lunch, a toasted sandwich.
 It’s the price I’m paying for having the brain tumour removed and the subsequent and ongoing recovery of same.

 “Rip down all hate,” I screamed

 Romantic facts of musketeers